Skip to content

 The levers in this calculation

 The inputs — Annual Salary, Combined Contribution Rate, Annual Return, and Years to Retirement — do not pull with equal force.
-The rate and the time horizon usually dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
+The rate and the time horizon tend to dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
 Test this by doubling one input at a time.

 How the math works